Alan-ocs/Alan-ocs/README.md

 ### Hi there!

-- 🔭 I'm Alan and I've been working with IT Infrastructure and end-user support since 2005.
+- 🔭 I've been working with IT Infrastructure and end-user support since 2005.
 I have experience with IT services management and support, IT Infrastructure Management, Networking, servers administration, and resource monitoring.

-- ☁️ I'm currently studying to be specialized in Cloud Computing providers (Azure, AWS, GCP, OCI) and Infrastructure as a Code (Ansible/Terraform).
+- ☁️ I'm currently studying to be specialized in DevOps, Cloud Computing and Infrastructure as a Code.

   <div style="display: inline_block"><br>
   <a href="https://github.com/Alan-ocs">